Find out more about the fantastic speakers we have at this year’s British Tomato Conference below.

 Nyree Ambarchian

-Co-Founder of Jack & Grace, a purpose-driven communications agency on a mission to use comms as a force for good.
+Co-Founder of Jack & Grace Communications, a purpose-driven communications agency on a mission to use comms as a force for good.
 She provides strategic support for the British Toms team, ensuring our message lands in front of the right people.

 Rob James is Technical Director for Thanet Earth, supplying most of the UK’s major multiple retailers.
 He is also a member of the NFU Horticulture and Potatoes Board.